zl504/Chuwa_FinalProject/README.md

         * Your backend verifies the token’s signature & expiry — no need to recheck the database for credentials.

-* GET `/auth/me` – Retrieve details of the currently authenticated account (requires valid JWT).
+* GET `/account/me` – Retrieve details of the currently authenticated account (requires valid JWT).

+* PATCH `/account/update` – Update the Account including billing address, shipping address, and payment method.